sizzlebop/CLIche/docs/SCRAPE_COMMAND_README.md

 ### AI-Powered Contextual Image Placement

-The `generate` command now features intelligent image placement powered by AI:
+The `generate` command features intelligent image placement powered by AI:

 - **Content Analysis**: The AI analyzes your document content to understand the topics, concepts, and structure
 - **Contextual Placement**: Images are automatically placed at positions where they best enhance understanding
 - **Smart Fallbacks**: If optimal positions can't be determined, images are evenly distributed at logical points
+- **Consistent Experience**: Uses the same approach across all document generation commands

 This feature works automatically when adding images to generated documents without requiring manual image placeholders.
 The system will: